Home Loan Playbook

 • Verify California Department of Real Estate (DRE) licensing and complaint history before applying to establish a baseline service-quality standard.

-• Digital-first lenders like Rocket Mortgage and Better deliver ~32-day average closings versus the 42-day industry average through end-to-end online execution.
+• Digital-first lenders like Rocket Mortgage and Better deliver roughly 32-day average closings versus the 42-day industry average through end-to-end online execution.

 • Mortgage brokers add measurable value for self-employed and variable-income borrowers who need documentation programs beyond traditional W-2 underwriting.